amoghgarg20/CodeInspire/README.md

 # CodeInspire
 ## About the Project
-#### This project is an initiative to help village women to become technologically sound and self dependent individuals and add to the progress of our nation.
+#### This project is an initiative to help village women to become technologically sound and financially self-dependent individuals and add to the progress of our nation.

 ## Tech Stack
-##### HTMl
+##### HTML
 ##### CSS
 ##### JavaScript
 ##### ReactJS
-##### BootStrap
+##### BootStrap 5
-##### PHP
+##### PHP (MySQL)

 ## Functionalities
-1>Account with Login and Logout features.
+*Account with Login and Logout features.
-2>User can be buyer as well as a seller.
+*User can be buyer as well as a seller.
-3>Products displayed on the page which can be added to your cart to be bought later with the payment features added.
+*Products displayed on the page which can be added to your cart to be bought later with the payment features added.
-4>Translation of website from English to regional language.
+*Translation of website from English to regional language.
-5>Feedback and Signup forms where the details entered can be stored in the database.
+*Feedback and Signup forms where the details entered can be stored in the database.
-6>Tutorial links to teach Technological advancements and employement opportunities 7>A platform where even the villagers can teach thier art to other villagers and help them become financially-independent individuals.
+*Tutorial links to teach Technological advancements and employement opportunities *A platform where even the villagers can teach thier art to other villagers and help them become financially-independent individuals.